 2.35.
-Details of payment of Food Security Allowance and its mechanism.
+Details of payment of Food Security Allowance and its mechanism .

-During 2018-19 no such case of interruption of Mid Day Meal in the schools due to non-availability of food grains, cooking cost, fuel or absence of cook-cum-helper has been reported.
+During 2020-21 no such case of interruption of Mid Day Meal in the schools due to non-availability of food grains, cooking cost, fuel or absence of cook-cum-helper has been reported.
 Food grains are being lifted on time.

 Mechanism for payment of Food Security Allowance: There won't be any problem in giving the quantity of Food grains as per entitlement of the child if Mid-Day Meal is not provided as the food grains are lifted from FCI and dropped at school.
-However, the payment of cooking cost are made through Government Treasury mode of payment, hence, the mechanism for payment of cooking cost to the children is under process of development with consultation from the State Finance Department.
+Moreover, the payment of cooking cost are made through PFMS mode, hence, payment of cooking cost to the children through DBT payment of PFMS system would not be a problem.